digdon/2019adventofcode/day_14/README.md

 I was pretty sure some breadth-first technique (using a queue) was going to be required, but I just could wrap my head around it.

 Eventually I had to look for a hint.
-I eventually found this on Reddit - [Day 14: Space Stoichiometry](https://github.com/jeffjeffjeffrey/advent-of-code/blob/master/2019/day_14.ipynb) - and it gave me enough hints to proceed.
+I found this on Reddit - [Day 14: Space Stoichiometry](https://github.com/jeffjeffjeffrey/advent-of-code/blob/master/2019/day_14.ipynb) - and it gave me enough hints to proceed.
+I was in the right ballpark, but I wasn't accounting for the 'extras' that accumulate from various reactions.

 As with day 12, I absolutely consider this a cheat....